tjohnston-softdev/fox-controller-app-tests/information/readme.md

 # Information

-This folder includes a series of documentation files which provide information about the controller test script.
-This includes things like how the project is structured, what each folder is for, how to maintain or expand the script, and other things.
+This folder includes documentation files which provide information about the Controller test script.
+This includes things like how the project is structured, what each folder is for, and how to maintain the script.

 ---